Get

 Diagnosis of Strokes in Cats

 Diagnosis of a stroke can prove to be challenging.
 Often, it is a case of ruling out common diseases and working on a process of elimination.
-Your vet will examine your cat and take a full clinical history.
+A vet will examine your cat and take a full clinical history.
 They need to know if you have noticed any clinical signs at home before or after the actual stroke and if there have been any recent changes to your cat’s routine.

-Your vet will also perform a full neurological exam and assess your cat’s blood pressure.
+The vet will also perform a full neurological exam and assess your cat’s blood pressure.
 They will take a blood sample to assess red and white blood cell counts and check organ function.
 They will want to assess your cat’s ability to form blood clots using specific blood tests.

 They usually take a urine sample and potentially a fecal sample as well.
 They may also want to take a sample of cerebral spinal fluid.
 Advanced imaging modalities, such as CT and MRI, help diagnose abnormalities and potential causes.